SamuelWhitton/natural-daina/README.md

 }
 ```

-Refering to a lambda with input parameters which originally had no input parameters, results in input paramters which are ignored when invoked.
+Refering to a method with input parameters which originally had no input parameters, results in input paramters which are ignored when invoked.
 Likewise a removed output results in an ignored output parameter when invoked.
-These new lambda types are parent types of the original.
-The previous **lambdaB**, **lambdaC** and **lambdaD** are rewritten with equivalent lambda expressions to show this logic:
+These new method types are parent types of the original.
+The previous **lambdaB**, **lambdaC** and **lambdaD** are rewritten with equivalent method expressions to show this logic:
 ```

 [] (Beetle, Bug, Insect) {